 How to implement It?

-You need not rely on random searches to find out the keywords People Also Search For.
-Here are some great tools that can do the same and more.
+You do not have to rely on searches that are completely at random in order to discover the keywords that others also search for.
+Here are some wonderful tools that are capable of doing the same things and even more.

 A browser plugin available for both Chrome and Firefox, Keywords Everywhere provides not only PASF keywords but also various other metrics.
 It functions on the Google search results page itself as appears as two separate boxes on the right.